diegodanielcaceres10/angular-json-form/README.md

 ```

 #### Image upload, contain and cover format preview.
-Property `maxsize` is a size value for a file.
+Property `maxsize` is a max size value for a file.
 Default value 500 KB (500000 bytes).
 Max value allowed is 5 MB (5000000 bytes)
 ```javascript
 {
     fields: [